-- Please provide lyrics and a recording of one song you have written or co-written, and which you feel demonstrates your solid understanding of the fundamentals of lyric writing: title, theme, verse, chorus, bridge (optional) and rhyme-scheme.
-We will not evaluate the quality of your performance or of the recording, and you may submit a simple phone memo.
-If you are a lyricist and do not play an instrument, please feel free to sing acapella or to enlist the help of guest musicians.
-Similarly, if you prefer not to sing, yourself, you may enlist the help of guest vocalists.
-Do your best and remember that this application need only demonstrate your songwriting know-how, and not any performance or recording skills.
+- Please provide lyrics and a recording of one song you have written or co-written, and which you feel demonstrates your solid understanding of the basics of lyric writing: title, theme, verse, chorus, bridge (optional) and rhyme-scheme.
+We will not judge the quality of your performance or of the recording, and you may submit a simple phone memo.
+If you do not play an instrument, please feel free to sing a capella or to enlist the help of guest musicians.
+Similarly, if you prefer not to sing, you may enlist the help of guest vocalists.
+Do your best and remember that this application need only show your songwriting know-how, and not any performance or recording skills.

 - In a brief personal statement (500 words or fewer), please tell us about yourself.
 We’d like to know about the song you submitted – how, when, and why you wrote it – as well details about previous songwriting instruction, if any.
 What have you learned about songwriting, how, and from whom?
 Have you had experience co-writing songs, recording music, or with music production?
 What apps or software have you used, if any?
 Also, please tell us why you think you would do well in our intermediate-to-advanced camp (as opposed to the beginner to intermediate camp), and what you hope to gain.

 - Monday – Friday, camp starts promptly at 9:00 a.m. and ends promptly at 4:00 p.m.
 On Saturday, camp runs from 8:00 a.m. to 11:00 a.m.
-The showcase will begin at 9:15 a.m. in the Museum’s Ford Theater.
-Friends and family are invited to a performance showcase.
+The Saturday showcase will begin at 9:15 a.m. in the Museum’s Ford Theater.
+Friends and family are invited to the Saturday showcase.
 Space may be limited.

 - Snack breaks will be provided each day but lunch is not provided.
 Please pack a lunch.
 Box lunches will be available for pre-purchase.